-Using DPMM twice is seen as one topic model called 2LDPMM.
-The first layer of 2LDPMM is used to extract pattern from raw data; before processing the second layer of 2LDPMM, we aggregate those patterns from the first layer into a time-windows.
-The aggregated data represent the pattern distribution over every time-window and consider as new feature for the second layer DPMM.
-The result of each cluster means a meaningful topic.
-In our work, it means the meaningful actions, e.g. sitting and sweeping.
+Using DPMM twice is seen as one topic model, called 2LDPMM.
+The 1st layer 2LDPMM is used to extract pattern from raw data; before processing the 2nd layer 2LDPMM, we aggregate those patterns from the first layer into a time-windows.
+The aggregated data represent the pattern distribution over every time-window and are consided as new features for the second layer DPMM.
+The result of each cluster means a meaningful topic, and our work, it means the meaningful actions, e.g. sitting and sweeping.

-Activity Recognition Model of Ambient and Vital Sign Fusion
+Activity Clustering from Fuing Ambient and Vital Sign Sensors